-The noise level is set by the user.
+The user sets the noise level.

 Auto Mode

 There are three controls: Attenuation, Bias and LF bias.

 Bias

 The Bias control allows you to tune the automatic algorithm for different applications and tastes; for example a broadcaster may want a very clean, dry result, but for a CD remaster a more transparent sound (but with a little more residual noise) may be more appropriate.
 A positive Bias ensures that more noise is removed, but runs the risk of slight signal compression.
 A negative Bias may retain more ambience in the signal, but at a slightly increased risk of pumping.